 The narrow VVSS tracks limited the Shermans mobility in soft mud, sand, and boggy terrain.
 The Tiger and Panther tanks were better off road than the VVSS Shermans.
 It’s a good thing they were so rare, and there was a limit to how much mud they could deal with as well.
 The mud also accelerated the maintenance problems both these Nazi tanks faced and eventually mud got so deep in late 44 no tank could go off road much until the ground froze.

 The Army came up with a field expedient solution called a “Duckbill” end connector.
-The was an end connector with a sheet steel foot welded to it, when bolted in place on the track it added several inches to the tracks width in soft terrain.
+This was an end connector with a sheet steel foot welded to it, when bolted in place on the track it added several inches to the tracks width in soft terrain.
 The only drawback was they broke off fairly easy, but were easy enough to replace.
 This was a very popular and widespread modification, and many little local factories in France were contracted to produce them.
 They were also factory produced and installed on production Shermans.

 It is not something that gets covered in books on tanks all that often, at least not in the ones that don’t get into the down and dirty action, the tracks of a tank are deadly, and terrible weapon, and they did not discriminate or care who’s side you were on, and still don’t.
 Tank tracks, especially ones with protruding end connectors, like most of the tracks the Sherman used, have lots of edges that will catch loose clothing, hands, feet, tree branches, bushes, and drag them along or suck them into the bogies and this mostly addresses the dangers to the friendly people around the tank.
 You always have to keep in mind how blind tanks were as well, meaning the doughs couldn’t depend on the tank crew avoiding them at all times.
+A Sherman backing over friendlies, when they were trying to get out of danger was not unheard of.

 These dangers and more apply to the enemy infantry, known as crunchies for a reason, or anything small enough for the tank to crush.
 Infantry foolish enough to jump out in front of a tank close enough to run them over will get run over, and the driver will aim for them with the tracks, though the front of the hull hitting a man at 15 miles an hour will kill them just as dead.
 Guns, sandbag and log bunkers, houses, barns, cars, trucks, cows, sheds, mail boxes, phone booths and pretty much anything else small enough to be crushed by a tank probably are all fair game for the tracks, and machine gun pits, and log and sandbag bunkers are favorite target for these attacks, with houses being the least favorite, because basements ruin a tankers day.
 The messiness of this type of combat is one of the reasons it’s not a popular subject, and I won’t go into further detail about the types of things a track system can do to the human body, but it’s out there if you really want to find it.